 - Cake board

 - Medium size bowl

 Get your crumb coated cake ready by placing it on your covered cake board or cake stand and then placing it onto a good sturdy turntable.
-Unsure on how to stack, fill and crumb coat your baker layers?
-Why not check out this free Bluprint tutorial!

 With your large non-tapered palette knife take generous sized portions of buttercream and roughly smooth each dollop up the sides of your cake.
 Cover the top of your cake with lots of buttercream too.

-Using your scaper and by turning your turntable smooth around the sizes of your cake.
+Using your scraper and by turning your turntable smooth around the sizes of your cake.
 Be sure not to remove too much buttercream or you’ll be left with thinner patches where the cake underneath will show through!
 You’ll also find that with each turn you’ll have excess buttercream on your scraper; simply scrape the extra off onto the side of a bowl.
 Don’t worry about imperfections by the way!

 To smooth the top of your cake carefully and lightly drag your scraper from one side to the next until you’re happy with the result!
 You can tidy the edges up further by turning and smoothing with your scraper once again.

 Once you’ve covered your cake with a thicker and smoother layer of buttercream your ready to indent a lovely and rustic striped look!
 To do this hold your palette knife (tapered for thinner lines and non-tapered for thicker widths) parallel to the cake at the base and carefully drag the knife upwards to the top.
 Repeat this step all around the cake!